RobertZimm/DINO-QPM/README.md

 - `mlp: false` on DINO variants routes to the corresponding `_no_mlp` model config.
 - `dataset` is configured at top level (not nested under `data`).
-- `load_pre_computed` is meaningful for vision foundation model pipelines.
+- `load_pre_computed` is a top-level setting in `dino_qpm/configs/main_training.yaml` and is meaningful for vision foundation model pipelines.

 Typical parameters to check first: